NU-CBITS/think_feel_do_dashboard/README.md

 This engine expects there to be multiple models:

 1. Participant: a Devise-like API available and an authenticatable Participant class stored in a participants table;
+2. Project: a Project class stored in the projects table and has a title:string
+3. Arms: an Arm class stored in the arms table and has a title:string and belongs to a project.
+Arms are also determined to be social or not via is_social:boolean
-2. Group: a Group class stored in the groups table and has a title:string
+2. Group: a Group class stored in the groups table and has a title:string and is dependent on belonging to an arm.
 3. Membership: a Membership class that stores a group_id:integer and participant_id:integer in the memberships table.
 Each membership as a start_date:date and end_date:date that determines if the participant [membership] is active
 4. User: a Devise-like API available and an authenticatable User class stored in a users table but referred to as coaches;
 5. CoachAssignment: a CoachAssignment class that stores the participant:integer and user_id:integer in the coach_assignments table;